openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 ## Bootstrap upcall details

-Bootstrap method calls occur when specialization anchors are required, but non-valid linkage parameters values are proposed.
-This usually occurs in the context of dynamic linkage between a caller and a callee, where the proposed linkage parameter is not already valid for the callee.
+Bootstrap method calls occur when specialization anchors are required, but non-valid linkage selectors values are proposed.
+This usually occurs in the context of dynamic linkage between a caller and a callee, where the proposed linkage selector is not already valid for the callee.

 Bootstrap methods are made in the usual way, as if by